 Wartrace is a tiny town located in the state of Tennessee.
-With a population of 660 people and just one neighborhood, Wartrace is the 318th largest community in Tennessee.
-Much of the housing stock in Wartrace was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 666 people and just one neighborhood, Wartrace is the 318th largest community in Tennessee.
+Wartrace has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Because occupations involving physical labor dominate the local economy, Wartrace is generally considered to be a blue-collar town.
-35.08% of the Wartrace workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Wartrace is a blue-collar town, with 35.08% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Wartrace is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Wartrace who work in healthcare (11.69%), management occupations (11.69%), and sales jobs (9.27%).

-Overall, Wartrace’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Wartrace’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Being a small town, Wartrace does not have a public transit system used by locals to get to and from work.

-The education level of Wartrace citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.90% of adults 25 and older in Wartrace have a college degree.
+In terms of college education, Wartrace is nearly on par with the US average for all cities of 21.84%: 19.90% of adults 25 and older in Wartrace have a bachelor's degree or advanced degree.

 The per capita income in Wartrace in 2022 was $26,407, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,628 for a family of four.
 However, Wartrace contains both very wealthy and poor people as well.